-- 5.17 Considerable emphasis will be placed on the potential for mitigation to help overcome any potential negative impacts that may be identified. - 5.18 Mitigation can either reduce to acceptable levels any adverse impacts or remove them entirely.
+- 5.18 Considerable emphasis will be placed on the potential for mitigation to help overcome any potential negative impacts that may be identified. - 5.19 Mitigation can either reduce to acceptable levels any adverse impacts or remove them entirely.
 It can be achieved in a number of ways depending on the type of impact that is identified.
-Examples of mitigation include: - Providing new or enhanced open space and wildlife habitats where existing examples will be impacted by new development; - Using landscape design and planting to address visual impact or manage/reduce flood risk. - 5.19 To recognise the role of mitigation and good scheme design, the amber RAG rating will be separated-out to identify sites where any potential negative impacts can be significantly or completely mitigated; or where mitigation will only partly address expected impacts.
+Examples of mitigation include: - Providing new or enhanced open space and wildlife habitats where existing examples will be impacted by new development; - Using landscape design and planting to address visual impact or manage/reduce flood risk.